• journal prompts for self growth

 This all sounds pretty ridiculous, doesn’t it?

-None of that’s true.
-None of it.
 If there’s a dream in your heart that you’re feeling called to, it’s there for a reason.
-And maybe others have similar dreams, but their paths will all be different from yours, and as long as you follow your inner knowing and choose love over fear, there will always be room for you.
-Your dream might change along the way.
-It might take different shapes.
-Maybe something in the distance will catch your eye and inspire you in a way you never dreamed before.
-Whatever happens, it’s your journey and your dream, and no one else can ever take what’s meant for you.
+And maybe others have similar dreams, but their paths will all be different from yours, and as long as you follow your inner knowing and trust your heart’s calling, there will always be room for you.

 I love creating training plans.

 It’s the first thing I do when I commit to running in a long-distance event.
 I count how many weeks I have until the event and decide how many weeks I need for training.
-Then I carefully build a training schedule in which I plan out every single run from now until the event, slowly increasing the total distances and overall weekly mileage.
+Then I carefully build a training schedule in which I plan out every single run from now until the event, slowly increasing the total distance and overall weekly mileage.

 When I signed up for my first half marathon, my longest-ever run previously had been about 8 miles (12.9 km).
-I created a plan in which I ran four times a week with Sundays being my “long run” days.
+I created a plan in which I ran four times a week with Sundays being my long-run days.
 My first long-run day was 6 miles.
 Then, 6.5.
 The next week, it was 7, then 7.5, 8 . . . slowly increasing just a half of a mile every week until I reached 12.
 The day of the event was the first time I’d run a full 13.1 miles (21.08 km).

-I followed a similar strategy when I trained for my full marathon, steadily increasing the distance of my long runs as well as my overall weekly mileage until I finally ran the full 26.2 miles (42.16 km) the day of the race.
+I followed a similar strategy when I trained for my first full marathon, steadily increasing the distance of my long runs as well as my overall weekly mileage until I finally ran the full 26.2 miles (42.16 km) the day of the race.

 So why am I going into the minute and kind of boring details about my training plans?